IjzerenHein/firestorter/README.md

 // Observe collection and only re-render when
 // documents are added/removed/moved in it.
+// Rendering this component automatically causes
+// the `todos` collection to start real-time updating.
 @observer class Todos extends Component {
   render() {
     return <div>